kytos-ng/kytos-ng.github.io/napps/mongodb.md

 ## Architecture

-This high-level diagram illustrates how NApps interface with MongoDB. `kytosd` will provide a thread safe client from `pymongo` connecting to a database instance, named `napps` by default, which will be used by NApps to read and write with connection pools that can be configured.
-Each NApp will have its collection.
+This high-level diagram illustrates how NApps are interfacing with MongoDB. `kytosd` will provide a thread safe client from `pymongo` connecting to a database instance named `napps` by default.
+NApps will write and read from this database and the connection pool can be configured accordingly, each NApp will have its collection.
 To avoid single points of failure, MongoDB will be deployed as a 3-node replica set cluster.
-Depending on future needs, the number of MongoDB nodes might be increased.
+In the future, the number of MongoDB nodes might be increased.

 ```